MCtexturepacks/wrible-egg/README.md

 7: Delete Entrypoint.sh

-8: Change the startup command to ./index.js
+8: Change the startup command to "node index.js"

 9: Visit the site you configed on your nginx config, Done!